afaur/objHas/README.md

     - empty array - method will return `true`.
     - number 0 - method will return `false`.
     - ...and many more so please look at the tests (`./bin/test`)
-- Uses a while loop instead of recursion.
+- Uses a for loop instead of recursion.
   - [Stack Exchange](https://softwareengineering.stackexchange.com/questions/179863/performance-recursion-vs-iteration-in-javascript)
 - Is meant to be copy and pasted into your project and not installed through npm